Hou Yifan: 2015

-As part of the joint Russian-Chinese Match of Friendship chess festival held from December 13 to 15 held in Shanghai, China, Hou participated in an exhibition match with the GM Evgeniy Najer the 2015 European Champion.
+As part of the joint Russian-Chinese Match of Friendship chess festival held from 13 to 15 December held in Shanghai, China, Hou participated in an exhibition match with the GM Evgeniy Najer the 2015 European Champion.
 Playing a series of rapid and blitz games, she won quite convincingly with a 9.5 to 4.5 score.

-In the last chess event of the year, the 2nd edition of the 2015 Qatar Masters Open held from December 19 to the 30th in Doha, Qatar, Hou was the 22nd highest rated player in the tournament but finished in 38th place with a 5.5/9 score (+3 −1 =5, TPR 2591).
+In the last chess event of the year, the 2nd edition of the 2015 Qatar Masters Open held from 19 to 30 December in Doha, Qatar, Hou was the 22nd highest rated player in the tournament but finished in 38th place with a 5.5/9 score (+3 −1 =5, TPR 2591).
 The result was still good enough to win the top women's prize by a full point.

 2016

-For the third time, Hou competed in the top group of the Tata Steel Chess Tournament held from January 15 to 31.
+For the third time, Hou competed in the top group of the Tata Steel Chess Tournament held from 15 to 31 January.
 This year she was seeded 13th out of 14 participants in this Category 20 event.
 She started strongly, going +1 in her first six games before faltering with four losses in the following five games.
 She placed 12th with a 5/13 score(+1 −4 = 8, TPR 2672).

 In early February, Hou played and won in a four-game match against Cristobal Henriquez Villagra in Punta Arenas.
 Billed as a Bicontinental Chess Match, it was scheduled to be played in two locations, but due to inclement weather, they were unable to play in Antarctica.
 She won the match with a 2.5–1.5 score(+2 −1 =1, TPR 2584).

 Qualifying for the Women's World Chess Championship 2016, in March, as the winner of the FIDE Women's Grand Prix 2013–14, she reclaimed the World Championship title from Mariya Muzychuk in Lviv, Ukraine with a 6–3 score (+3 =6, TPR 2685).

-From March 23–26 Hou played in a four player 3 round classical/3 round rapid robin tournament to determine the qualifier for the 4th edition of Norway Chess.
+From 23–26 March Hou played in a four player 3 round classical/3 round rapid robin tournament to determine the qualifier for the 4th edition of Norway Chess.
 She finished in 3rd place with a 1/3 score (−1 =2, TPR 2531) in the classical portion and 2/1 score (+2 −1, TPR 2716) in the rapid portion.

 In May, Hou dropped out of the current Women's World Championship cycle, effectively relinquishing the crown.
 She explained her reasons in a Chessbase interview, mainly objecting to the format wherein the Women's World Champion is decided alternately by a knockout tournament and then a match.
 She also expressed her willingness to participate in the cycle if the format were amended to mirror that of the World Chess Championship.